-- 19. The manager is responsible for ensuring approval for a payment in advance must be made in accordance with Part F (7)(g) & (h).
-Examples that may apply, but not limited to, include lease arrangements, ICT software licensing and support agreements, subscriptions, maintenance agreements and works, goods or services received from utility companies. - a.
-Requirements of such must be included in the relevant specifications and T&C's and the payment in advance is limited to the actual requirement of the T&C's and no more. - b.
-Whilst a contract and agreement may be for longer than 12 months, no payment in advance may exceed 12 months. - c.
-A PDR must be obtained for all types of payments in advance.
+- 19. The Manager is responsible for ensuring approval for a payment in advance is made in accordance with Part F (7) (g) & (h).
+Examples that may apply include, but are not limited to, lease arrangements, ICT software licensing and support agreements, subscriptions, maintenance agreements, works, goods or services received from utility companies and market research. - a.
+Requirements of such must be included in the relevant specifications and T&Cs and the payment in advance is limited to the actual requirement of the T&Cs and no more. - b.
+Where CFO approval is required in accordance with Part F (7) (g) & (h), such approval will be sought in the format of a PDR.

-PERFORMANCE BONDS
+PERFORMANCE BONDS AND PARENT COMPANY GUARANTEES